First Time Client

 Please look at our FAQ section below to verify if you are a good candidate for hyperbaric oxygen therapy.

 We have a medical director on staff that you may use if you do not have one of your own.
-If you use our medical director you will have a quick conversation with them before your appointment, regarding your medical history.
+If you use our medical director you will have a Telehealth conversation with them before your appointment, regarding your medical history.

 If you have a medical provider you wish to use, they can fill out the “Refer a Client” form at the top of the page.
 Please call regarding questions about this!

-**Please note that we have the right to deny use of hyperbaric oxygen therapy to anyone we deem not fit for use.**
+**Please note that we have the right to deny use of hyperbaric oxygen therapy to anyone we deem not fit for use.
+All clients should consult with their own doctor before use**

 How To Get There